msuzen/looper/README.md

   A resource list for causality in statistics, data science and physics `http:github.com/msuzen/looper`.

 * Please send a Pull request or create an issue for suggestions or codes.
+See [Basic how to contribute guide](contribution_guide.md)